1988 National Soccer League grand final

 The 1988 National Soccer League Grand Final was the fourth National Soccer League Grand Final, the championship-deciding match of the Australian National Soccer League and the culmination of the 1988 season.
 The match was played between Sydney Croatia and Marconi Fairfield on 3 September 1988 at Parramatta Stadium in Sydney.

 This was the first NSL Grand Final for both teams.
-Marconi Fairfield won 5–4 on penalties after a 2–2 draw and to be the first club to win the national league championship from fourth place.
-It was also the first Australian national league Grand Final to feature two teams of the same city, with both teams representing Sydney.
+Marconi Fairfield won 5–4 on penalties after a 2–2 draw and is the first club to win the national league championship from fourth place.
+It was also the first Australian National League Grand Final to feature two teams from the same city, with both teams representing Sydney.